-- Use a Sequenced set of activities to develop social and emotional skills in a step-by-step fashion. - Use Active forms of learning, such as role-plays and behavioural rehearsal that provide students with opportunities to practise social and emotional skills.

-- Focus attention on social and emotional learning, with at least eight sessions devoted to social and emotional skill development. - Explicitly target particular social and emotional skills for development, with skills identified in lessons' learning objectives.
+- Sequenced use a set of activities to develop social and emotional skills in a step-by-step fashion. - Active use forms of learning, such as role-plays and behavioural rehearsal that provide students with opportunities to practise social and emotional skills. - Focus put attention on social and emotional learning, with at least eight sessions devoted to social and emotional skill development. - Explicitly set out to target particular social and emotional skills for development, with skills identified in lessons' learning objectives.

-(In the New Zealand Curriculum the Health and Physical Education learning area provides a space to explicitly use SAFE practices to focus on building particular skills and competencies through the strands Relationships with Other People and Personal Health and Physical Development.
+In the New Zealand Curriculum, the Health and Physical Education learning area provides a space to explicitly use SAFE practices to focus on building particular skills and competencies through the strands "Relationships with Other People" and "Personal Health and Physical Development".

 The related key learning area is Mental Health.

-These strands include a focus on big picture concepts such as discrimination, conflict, and wellbeing.)
+These strands include a focus on big picture concepts such as discrimination, conflict, and wellbeing.